The Activities in Mangawhai and Mangawhai Heads You Can’t Miss

 Grab some real New Zealand souvenirs and try some local produce at the Mangawhai Village Market.
 The market takes place every Saturday morning with stalls selling an array of foods from artisan cheese to olive oils.
 There are also craft stalls and plenty of opportunities to grab some sweet treats too.

 See fascinating and rare native species of birds and plants on this walk.
 This 3-hour return walk is best done at low tide to keep the wet feet to a minimum.
 Look out for New Zealand dotterel and be careful where you stand, as they lay eggs in the sand.

 Location: Start at the tractor track at the end of Raymond Bull Road.

 5. Hike in the Tanekaha Forest

-Just 6km inland from Mangawhai Heads is a forest filled with walks, waterfalls and stunning views.
+Just 6km (4 miles) inland from Mangawhai Heads is a forest filled with walks, waterfalls and stunning views.
 In the Tanekaha Forest, choose from 2-hour Tanekaha Falls Track, the 1-hour Tanekaha Forest Track, Langsview Track, Tanekaha Pururi Track and Tanekaha Botanical Track.

 Location: Walks start from the Tanekaha Forest car park just of King Road.

 This modern-style museum is an affordable activity to do in Mangawhai, with adult admission being under NZ$15.
 Learn the stories of the Mangawhai and the role that the harbour has played on early Maori settlers, European settlers and today’s holidaymakers.